Due to the current situation with Coronavirus, I am offering only

 Who am I?

-My name is Jenny and I’m a qualified and experienced practitioner based in Warwickshire.
+My name is Jenny and I’m a qualified and experienced practitioner and I work in a trauma-informed way.
+I’m based in Warwickshire.
 My psychotherapy sessions are held in Snitterfield, Stratford-Upon-Avon and Leamington Spa.

 I am a person who has had my own ups and downs in life.
 And I’ve sat in the client chair and know how difficult and challenging it can be.
 Equally, I understand how fulfilling therapy can be for anyone wanting to make life changes.

 My life changed for the better after seeking help.
 I decided to use my broad range of life experiences to help others by training to be a therapist.
 So, I believe I have found my calling by becoming a counsellor.
 Because of this, I am able to genuinely empathise with the difficulties many of us encounter in our day to day lives.

 Why not get in touch to explain in your own words what you would like support with?
 I would love to hear from you.